 Charden was part of the Linguacuisine project from the beginning and contributed to the codesign of the app.
-He explains how through the project: 'I got to meet new people but, more importantly I have learnt so much'.
-He defines Linguacuisine as 'an adventure where I am learning so much'.
+He explained how through the project: "I got to meet new people but, more importantly, I have learnt so much."
+He defined Linguacuisine as "an adventure where I am learning so much."

-Charden joined the project without particular expectations 'I was thinking that it was just easy job'.
-However, as he became more involved with the weekly sessions he realised the benefits of the project as 'it turned out to be a bit more than what I thought about the project in itself.'
-He credits Linguacuisine for pushing him beyond his comfort zone as he learnt 'how to shoot a movie, you know all the camera angles, how to get things, the script, and how you like it to be done on the camera'.
+He joined the project without particular expectations: "I was thinking that it was just easy job."
+However, as he became more involved with the weekly sessions, he realised the benefits of the project as "it turned out to be a bit more than what I thought about the project in itself."
+He credited Linguacuisine for pushing him beyond his comfort zone as he learnt "how to shoot a movie, you know all the camera angles, how to get things, the script, and how you like it to be done on the camera."

-Charden particularly enjoyed the social aspect of the project, working with teachers and making new friends and 'meeting new people and local people'.
-At the same time, Linguacuisine has been a unique opportunity for him.
-In his words: 'I meet many people anyway as I do a lot of volunteering but this was special because you meet people and you learn languages and how to be more confident'.
+Charden particularly enjoyed the social aspect of the project, working with teachers and making new friends and "meeting new people and local people."
+Though he was involved in several volunteering projects, he explained that Linguacuisine was unique in terms of social and linguistic skills development: "I meet many people anyway as I do a lot of volunteering but this was special because you meet people and you learn languages and how to be more confident."

 Linguacuisine also gave Charden the chance to learn new digital skills, including video shooting editing.
 He now feels confident in using the computer and in developing apps: 'we learnt about the media pallets, we learnt about loads of things but it was so much fun'.

-Charden defines 'refreshing' the atmosphere the project sessions: 'We had a lot of fun at the same time we are learning so much but it was just special, the atmosphere was great, it was brilliant'.
-He values how the variety of the participants' backgrounds and the mix of cultures 'was just amazing'.
+He defined the atmosphere in the project sessions as "refreshing" and said: "We had a lot of fun, at the same time we are learning so much but it was just special, the atmosphere was great, it was brilliant."
+He valued how the variety of the participants' backgrounds and the mix of cultures "was just amazing."

-Through Linguacuisine, Charden developed a number of friendships with people from different parts of the world: 'It's just kind of mind-blowing the way that people come together and, just how fun you know, and you don't even speak English well but each one understands each other.
+Through Linguacuisine, Charden developed a number of friendships with people from different parts of the world, explaining: "It's just kind of mind-blowing the way that people come together and, just how fun you know, and you don't even speak English well but each one understands each other.
 There is so much going on in terms of what you are learning.
-It's beyond belief really'.
+It's beyond belief really."

-As a native French-speaker, Charden also values how engaging with local British participants helped him to improve his English language skills and particularly how he 'developed hearing skills and got used to the local accent'.
-He also had the opportunity to 'learn some new languages with other people', for example, a number of words in Chinese.
+As a native French-speaker, he also valued how engaging with local British participants helped him to improve his English language skills and particularly how he "developed hearing skills and got used to the local accent."
+He also had the opportunity to "learn some new languages with other people", for example, a number of words in Chinese.

-Above all, Charden enjoyed working in a team to create the app and to 'collaborate with people that come from different background'.
-Half-way through the project, he commented: 'I am loving this, seeing people from all the places and all coming together and starting things together'.
+Above all, Charden enjoyed working in a team to create the app and to "collaborate with people that come from different background."
+Half-way through the project, he commented: "I am loving this, seeing people from all the places and all coming together and starting things together."

-Charden is an experienced legal advisor and he hopes to rebuild his career: 'My experience with Linguacuisine will be useful to re-enter my career, as I am now confident to use the computer.
-I am more aware about data protection, privacy, and confidentiality'.
+Charden is an experienced legal advisor and he hopes to rebuild his career: "My experience with Linguacuisine will be useful to re-enter my career, as I am now confident to use the computer.
+I am more aware about data protection, privacy, and confidentiality."